synclair1/CSS-Project/README.md

 A project for our course Computational Social Sciences taken in the spring semester 2022.

-The aim for the project was to design and represent the movements of different water tankers for both public/industrial and private uses.
+The aim for the project was to design and represent the movements of different water tankers in urban settings for both public/industrial and private uses.